llh66/text-based-game/README.md

 - Generation of random game sets or events:
   - The monster will randomly choose a move.
 It will also choose skills when it has enough MP.
 - Data structures for storing game status:
   - Will change the hp of player and store in the file after a stage.
+- If player's Hp drop to 0, player will lose.
+- If player kills all monsters, player wins.

-5.Data validation
+5. Data validation
 - The program will require the user input the data again if the previously input data is out of the given range.
 - The program will require the user choose the action again if some conditions of the previous choice aren't satisfied.

+6. Play again
+- After a game, the player can choose to play the whole game again, or exit the game.
+- Choose 1 to play again and 2 to exit.

 #### non-standard C/C++ libraries:
 No